biopragmatics/oquat/docs/invalids/prefix/mgi.md

 | `MGI:adiehl`          |              1 | [MP:0008051](https://bioregistry.io/MP:0008051)                                                                                                                                                                                                          |
 | `MGI:Bogue`           |              1 | [MP:0013800](https://bioregistry.io/MP:0013800)                                                                                                                                                                                                          |

-## `so`
+## `so`: Sequence types and features ontology

-Identifiers for this prefix are given correctly in Sequence types and features ontology.
+Identifiers for this prefix are given incorrectly correctly in `so`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|
 | `MGI:hdeen`     |              1 | [SO:0001503](https://bioregistry.io/SO:0001503) |
 | `MGD:tm`        |              1 | [SO:0001644](https://bioregistry.io/SO:0001644) |

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|